knt5/ios-/README.md

 ```
 1: Options for ffmpeg
 2: CRF for x264
 3: The part of directory path has files to be convert.
-Size and quality settings are applied to the files.
+Settings are applied to the files in the matched directory.
 ```

 Example of ```special-video.txt```: